[updated July 2019]

 But today, the city is also increasingly becoming more diverse (every third inhabitant is a foreigner) giving it some much needed flavor.

 Also in Zurich West, I wander through the Viaduct Arches, a shopping paradise has been created under 36 viaduct arches.
 This colorful mix of delis, studio galleries, sport and fashion boutiques is open to the public.
-At the heart of it all is the Market Hall where 20 farmers and food vendors from the area offer their wares.
+At the heart of it all is the Viaduct Market Hall where farmers, bakers, and food vendors from the area offer their wares.

 Of course, I love the charm of Old town – with its cafes, cobblestones, art galleries, and book shops.
 In the evening, the old town transforms into an entertainment quarter with an eclectic array of music and entertainment.